ipfabric/docs/docs/IP_Fabric_GUI/Technology_Tables/addressing.md

 8. If you are satisfied with the result click **Update rule**.

 You can also add new set of coloring rules.
 For example, you want to check used aggregation protocol.
-Please check *Colorize column* section.
+Please check *Intent Verification Rules* section.

 ### Step 3 -- Fix It